Jwynant/-1k2large-/instructions/instructions.md

 ##### Week View
 - Each cell represents one week
-- Organized in 4x13 grids (one year per cluster)
+- Cells are organized in 4×13 clusters (52 weeks per year)
+- Clusters show simplified versions of cells inside from the default view (for performance)
+- Clusters represent years
+- 5 clusters fit in a row
+- Rows of clusters are labeled with the user age at the start of that row (counting by 5s)
+- Total number of clusters is equal to the user's set lifespan (83 by default)
+- Current week cell is empty with an accent color as a border
-- Users tap a cluster to expand a detailed year view
+- Users can tap a cluster to expand it into a close view of the cluster
-- Current week highlighted with an accent color
+- From this close up cluster view, users can interact with individual week cells to open a detailed week cell view

-##### Month View (Default)
+##### Month View (Default when opening the app)
 - Each cell represents a month
-- Organized in 3x4 grids per year
+- Cells are organized in 3×4 grids (12 months per year)
+- Clusters show simplified versions of cells inside from the default view (for performance)
+- Clusters represent years
+- 5 clusters fit in a row
+- Rows of clusters are labeled with the user age at the start of that row (counting by 5s)
+- Current month cell is empty with an accent color as a border
-- Users tap clusters to expand into a yearly view
+- Users can tap a cluster to expand it into a close view of the cluster
+- From this close up cluster view, users can interact with individual month cells to open a detailed month cell view

 ##### Year View
-- Each cell represents a year
+- Each cell represents an entire year
+- Current year is empty with an accent color border
-- Organized in rows of 5 years
+- Organized in rows of 10 years
-- Tapping a year opens a detailed view
+- Tapping a year opens a detailed view of that individual year

 #### Grid Interactions